mayflower-state/legislation/docs/state/standing-rules.md

 8. A member having been named shall not be allowed to resume their seat until the presiding officer returns the member their rights to attend the session, or a new session has begun.
 9. If, after a member is seated or named, the action of the presiding officer is appealed, the Senate shall decide the case by a majority vote of the present members; if there is no immediate appeal, the decision of the presiding officer shall be conclusive.
 10. No member may interrupt another except:
-a) in compliance with the motions in order;
+    1. in compliance with the motions in order;
-b) to doubt the presence of a quorum; or
+    2. to doubt the presence of a quorum; or
-c) to ask the person speaking to yield.
+    3. to ask the person speaking to yield.
 11. No member shall speak more than once on a question unless all other members have been afforded that chance.
 12. No member shall occupy more than ten minutes at a time while speaking where debate is unlimited.
 13. All members shall be courteous, avoid personal attacks, avoid digressions and shall direct their remarks to the presiding officer